2017 Architecture Discovery Program

 This program is recommended for rising juniors and seniors in high school.
-Upon successful completion, you will earn 2 college credits.
+Upon successful completion, you earn 2 college credits.
 In addition, all students receive professional documentation of the work they produce in the program.

-Design studio, the heart of the program, focuses on how creativity and discovery can foster passion and compassion in design.
-You will also learn how sustainability and the importance of the environment are shaping the practice of architecture.
-Drawing studio, the second component of the program, engages you with the art of seeing, and teaches you to communicate through drawing as a measure of observation.
+The heart of the program, Design Studio drives creativity and discovery to foster passion and compassion in design.
+You learn how sustainability and the built environment are shaping the practice of architecture.
+Over the course of the program, you undertake a series of short design exercises, culminating in an architectural project for review by faculty and guest critics.

-Activities for the program are divided into morning and afternoon sessions.
-Mornings will be devoted to drawing; afternoon sessions are set aside for studio work.
-During our program, you will initiate and work on an architectural design, developing a project for a final review by faculty and guest critics.
+During our program, you initiate and work on an architectural design, developing a project for a final review by faculty and guest critics.

-In addition, you will take weekend field trips to some of the finest examples of architecture in the St. Louis region, including the Gateway Arch by Eero Saarinen, The Pulitzer Foundation for the Arts by Tadao Ando, and our very own Kemper Art Museum by Fumihiko Maki—as well as local architecture firms such as CannonDesign and HOK.
+- Field trips to some of the finest examples of architecture in the St. Louis region—including the Gateway Arch by Eero Saarinen, the Pulitzer Arts Foundation by Tadao Ando, and our very own Kemper Art Museum by Fumihiko Maki—as well as local architecture firms such as CannonDesign and HOK.

 Tuition, Room, & Board

-Estimated cost for the Architecture Discovery Program is $3,210.
+The estimated cost of the Architecture Discovery Program is $3,210.
 These costs include tuition, room, board (3 meals per day), supplies, and field trips.
-An additional $100-$200 should be budgeted to cover the cost of books, supplies, and equipment.
-You will be notified upon acceptance to the program, and a non-refundable deposit will be required by June 1, 2017, to reserve your space in the program.
+An additional $100 should be budgeted as extra spending money for purchases such as snacks, entertainment, souvenirs, etc. Upon acceptance to the program, a $250 non-refundable deposit will be required by June 1, 2017, to reserve your space in the program.
 If you withdraw from the program after classes begin, no portion of tuition will be refunded.

-3. A letter of recommendation on official letterhead from an academic teacher, art teacher, principal, high school counselor, or artist/architect who knows you well.
+3. One letter of recommendation from an academic teacher, art teacher, principal, high school counselor, or artist/architect who knows you well.

 4. (Optional) Copies of official PSAT, SAT, or ACT scores.